Parents as Partners

 My child is nearly 3 years old, when will they be entitled to a free nursery place?

-All three and four year olds are entitled to 15 hours of free nursery education for 38/39 weeks of the year.
-This applies until they reach compulsory school age.
-Children are eligible for six terms of free nursery education from the term following their third birthday.
+All three and four year olds are entitled to 15 hours of free nursery education for 38 weeks of the year.
+Some children may be eligible for the extended 30 hours of free nursery education depending thier circumstances.
+Please ask for more details.

 For more information on Early Education Funding see www.direct.gov.uk